 They limit caffeine

-Caffeine only makes getting a great sleep harder to achieve.
-You’ll likely know the vicious cycle of lying in bed wide awake, not getting enough sleep and then needing your morning coffee to get through the day.
+Caffeine makes sleep problems worse.
+You’ll likely know the vicious cycle of lying in bed wide awake, not being able to get to sleep or stay asleep, and then needing your morning coffee to get through the day.
 If you can’t live without your coffee or energy drinks, at least minimize the window of consumption to be before 2pm.